codingnae/codingnae/README.md

 ## Hi there 👋

+Learning how to code, one day at a time.

+- 📚 Love to read
+- 🎮 Dabbles in gaming

 <!--
 **codingnae/codingnae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.